rainforestnet/Google-Appengine-CRUD-on-Python/README.md

 Having said that, I have not developed a full solution with such technologies, simply because of :-

 You can design NoSql table like you design SQL table.
-Instead of normalizing table, you de-normalize tables, because some NoSQL like Google Datastore doesn’t support table joining!
+Instead of normalizing table, you de-normalize tables, because some NoSQL like Google Datastore doesnâ€™t support table joining!
 Full suite of business application often uses tens to hundreds of tables, imagine to de-normalize all those tables?
 For serious software development, you need to have a team of programmers sooner or later, would I be able to assemble a team that capable of working with NoSQL?